Tedei

 The Tedei, otherwise known as the Thirrily, are an Aboriginal Australian people of Western Australia.
 They are a branch of the Yingkarta.

 Country

 Tedei land consisted of some 3,100 mi2 extending from the east coast of Shark Bay through to the Wooramel River valley's headwaters as far as Pimbie, Carey Downs and the vicinity of Towrana.
 It included the coastal area north of Yaringa. inland to the headwaters, north only to Pimbie.
 Their limits were defined as a day's walk from either bank of the Wooramel.

 People

 The Tedei were once classified as an autonomous tribe.
 The work of linguist Peter Austin points to the conclusion that they, the Tedei/Thirrily, were actually a dialect division of the Yingkarta, together with the Mandi tribe.

 Social organisation

-The Tedei did not practice circumcision.
+The Tedei did not practice circumcision or Pazam.